-Businesses or individuals who wish to report to IRAS any malpractices or potential abuses of the schemes may do so via email to [email protected].
+Businesses or individuals who wish to report to IRAS any malpractices or potential abuses of the UEC may do so via email to [email protected] or online at go.gov.sg/schemereport.
 IRAS will ensure that the identities of informants are kept strictly confidential.

 A. Payment mode

 Can I instruct IRAS to make the payout to a third party?